matthewleechen/matthewleechen/README.md

 Work in Progress:

-- **The Quill and the Press: Naval Impressment and the War of 1812**
+- **Credit Networks and Occupational Structure in Amsterdam, 1851-1893**

+- **Politicized Trade: Patrician Connections and Early Modern Globalization in the Dutch Republic**

+- **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**

+- **Shipping Networks, Structural Transformation, and the Indonesian National Revolution**

 - **The Dutch Opinion on Colonialism** (with Melissa Dell and Leander Heldring)

-- **Shipping Networks and Structural Transformation: The _Pakketvaart_ in the Dutch East Indies, 1888-1940**

-- **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**

-- **Politicized Trade: Patrician Connections and Trade Pioneering in Amsterdam**

-- **Credit Networks and Occupational Structure in Amsterdam, 1851-1893**
+- **The Quill and the Press: Naval Impressment and US Attitudes to the War of 1812**

 -------